ekrim/fast-csv-chunker/README.md

 ./chunker iris.csv 10 species
 ```

-The primary key is `species`, so for each row, the species is parsed, and the row is added to the file where the first instance of that species was added.
+The key is `species`, so for each row, the species is parsed, and the row is added to the file where the first instance of that species was added.